vervallsweg/cast-web-api/README.md

 **Returns DEVICE_STATUS,**

 which is JSON encoded and part of the Google Cast protocol.
-- address: IP adress of the Google Cast device
+- address: IP adress:port of the Google Cast device, if no port is provided 8009 is assumed

 #### setDeviceVolume (address) (volume)
 **Returns DEVICE_STATUS,**